craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[dragonborn.png]]

 People with a heavy Dragonborn heritage find themselves in possession of a near-reptilian biology.
 The origins of Dragonborn people on Alaturmen are common information - they are the childer of Dragons, the great reptilian beasts that inspire fear and glory, and some few number of the first Elves of Alaturmen.
+Dragonborn people are relatively uncommon on Alaturmen, having no homeland of their heritage, they are, however, generally accepted wherever they may be.

 - *Age* You may live for up to 120 years.
 - *Weight* You may weigh anywhere from 140 to 240 pounds.